Hadowen/pluralsight-js-dev-env/README.md

 Automated Production Build:
 Minification - Speeds page loads and saves bandwidth.
 Code can still be debuged via sourcemaps discussed above.

+For those not (that) familiar with GitHub: git add .
+...will add the changes to your local repository

+git commit -m "[insert comment here]"
+...will commit the changes and label it with the provided comment

+git push
+...will send the changes to the git server